Inveresk Roman Fort

 Inveresk Roman Fort is an archaeological site within the grounds of St Michael's Church, Inveresk, a village in East Lothian, Scotland.

 Fort

 The fort covered an area of 6.6 acres (2.7 ha), placing it at the larger end of the spectrum of fort sizes.
 For this reason, the original excavator, Ian Richmond, believed that a cavalry regiment had been stationed here.
 In 2007 a Roman tombstone was found at nearby Carberry depicting a Roman Governor's guard cavalry trooper named "Crescens" who was perhaps residing at the fort when he died.

+In 2010, excavations to the east, in the civilian settlement portion of this fort, archeologists partially uncovered the remnants of a Mithraeum.
+This is the earliest dated mithraeum found so far in Scotland and the earliest dated one found in Britain.
+During these excavations, two large sandstone altars were found.
+And, they are now in the National Museum of Scotland.
+They date to around 140 AD when southern Scotland was reoccupied by Antoninus Pius.
+One altar was to the god Mithras and the other to the god Sol, both were dedicated by "G(aius) Cas(sius) Fla(...)," a Roman centurion.

 Occupation

 All of the datable artefacts point to Antonine occupation.
 Consequently, the fort is thought to have been established in the immediate aftermath of the invasion of Scotland launched by the emperor Antoninus Pius in AD 139/140.
 Two clear phases of occupation were identified archaeologically, perhaps occasioned by a change of garrison during the Antonine period.
 The fort will have been abandoned, along with the other Scottish sites, around AD 160, when Hadrian's Wall was recommissioned.

 A substantial civil settlement (vicus) lay outside the east rampart of the fort, and included a curving structure thought to be an amphitheatre.